Third-Party Data Breaches: What You Need to Know

 On May 31, 2023, Progress Software disclosed a vulnerability that enables unauthenticated actors to access its MOVEit® Transfer database and execute SQL statements to alter or delete information.
 MOVEit Transfer is a managed file transfer software that is part of the Progress MOVEit cloud platform used to consolidate all file transfer activities into one system.

-Since the disclosure, cybercriminal gang Clop have exploited the vulnerability and used it to target a wide-ranging number of organizations across multiple industries and geographies, including HR software provider Zellis, the BBC, the government of Nova Scotia, and many others.
+Since the disclosure, cybercriminal gang Clop has exploited the vulnerability and used it to target a wide range of organizations across multiple industries and geographies, including HR software provider Zellis, the BBC, the government of Nova Scotia, and many others.

 Okta Third-Party Data Breach